MEDITATION SKILL 01

-In MIDL Mindfulness Training 4/52 you develop your skill in softening your relationship towards all experience.
+This mindfulness training, develops your skill in softening your relationship towards all experience.
 This skill of being able to soften is then brought into mindfulness of breathing and your daily life as a way of bringing about 'mindful non-participation'.
 This creates the basis for deconditioning of habitual defensive patterns within your mind.
 Softening is an abandonment skill that refers to turning the experience of mental hardness associated with resistance into the experience of mental softness associated with acceptance.

 Step 1: Learning to Breathe in Your Belly